This article was originally posted on 19th of June 2017.

 A business sale can be proactive or reactive, depending on how well planned it is.
 As you can easily imagine, the level of planning typically affects the overall outcome of the sale.

-As business exit specialists, we at Uscita advise that an exit strategy should have been worked into the plan right from the company’s early days.
+As business exit specialists, we at Uscita advise that a business exit strategy should have been worked into the plan right from the company’s early days.
 However, if you have not done this, it is not too late to kick-start the process.
 You can start drawing up plans immediately for a successful sale.

 How long does it usually take to sell your business?